josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌱_Human_Principles/🐄_land_scarcity_and_space_dignity.md

 # 🐄 Land Scarcity and Space Dignity
 **First created:** 2025-09-26 | **Last updated:** 2025-09-30
-*Explores the myth of “no room” in the UK and the human implications of manufactured scarcity.*
+*Explores the myth of “no room” in the UK and the human implications of manufactured scarcity*

 ---

-## 📑 Calculation Baseline
+## ✨ Calculation Baseline
 - UK land area: 242,741 km² = 242,741,000,000 m²
 - UK population (2024 est.): ~69.3 million
 - Result: ~**3,500 m² per person** if equally divided